skybaba123/codewars-js/README.md

 ** Multiply two numbers

 ** Check to see if a string has the same amount of 'x's and 'o's.
 The method must return a boolean and be case insensitive.
 The string can contain any char.

+** Simple, given a string of words, return the length of the shortest word(s).